“For All Debts Public and Private” Review

 We’ve reached The Sopranos’ midway point, and it seems that series creator David Chase has begun a tonal reset.
 In hindsight, the season three finale paved the way for a newfound aesthetic based on minimalism.
-As a result, “For All Debts Public and Private” is more cynical — and more sluggish — than any Sopranos episode that came before.
+As a result, “For All Debts Public and Private” is more cynical — and more stagnant — than any Sopranos episode that came before.

 Nevertheless, the scenes featuring Chris’ coldblooded murder remain the episode’s most memorable.
-Tony tips him off about the cop who killed Dicky Moltisanti over 20 years prior, and it seems clear from the start that he’s lying to his young protégé.
+Tony tips him off about the cop who killed Dicky Moltisanti over 20 years prior, and it seems clear from the get-go that he’s lying to his young protégé.
 Either way, the heroin-addled Chris is vulnerable enough to believe anything Tony tells him.

 The truth is never revealed — Tony might just be using Chris’ emotional shortcomings as a way to knock off a random enemy, or he might actually be helping Chris get revenge on his father’s murderer.
 In either scenario, the cop still dies.
 Chris breaks into the man’s home, handcuffs him to the staircase and laughs after he shoots him from point-blank range.
 He then takes a $20 bill from his wallet.